Love Your Neighbors Like Yourself (Private-Religious)

 - learn a song that teaches the meaning of the verse "V’ahavta Lereacha Kamocha" (Leviticus 19:18).

-- Scissors, glue or glue stick, construction paper
+- scissors, glue or glue stick, construction paper

-Instruct students to teach the song to a sibling or family member and choose a helpful act to do at home.
+Children may teach the song to a sibling or family member and choose a helpful act to do at home.

 Explain that "V’ahavta Lereacha Kamocha" means to "Love Your Friend Like Yourself," and that this is an important lesson in Judaism.